 Claire Lynch was highly commended in the Life Writing Prize 2017 by the judges for her breathtaking life writing extract ‘The Year Dot’.
 Judge Blake Morrison described it as: “beautifully written, moving, immaculately constructed.”
-Spread the Word asked Claire about her writing, how she found the form and method to write such a personal story and her future plans for ‘The Year Dot’.
+Spread the Word’s Laura Kenwright asked Claire about her writing, how she found the form and method to write such a personal story and her future plans for ‘The Year Dot’.

 The main challenge for me was deciding how to tell such a personal story.
 I was really aware that the topics I needed to deal with were still almost taboo, infertility, miscarriage, premature babies.
 In fact, that’s one of the reasons I wrote it, I wanted to share the story with others who might be experiencing something similar.

-Tell us about your writing; how long have you been writing for, why do you write?
+Laura: Tell us about your writing; how long have you been writing for and why do you write?

 Claire Lynch is a lecturer in English at Brunel University London.
 Claire lives near Windsor with her wife Bethan and their twin daughters.
 She enjoys running, which is lucky, as life with two toddlers provides plenty of practice.
 You can contact Claire @DrClaireLynch on Twitter.

 You can read ‘The Year Dot’ in the Life Writing Prize showcase.